A good illustration of 90 day trial period clauses - Dukesons Business Law - Employment Lawyer - Business Lawyer

 This Blog isn't legal advice – if you need legal advice on any employment law issue, please contact me.
 I'm business lawyer (commercial lawyer) in Auckland who provides advice on a wide range of business law including employment law issues.

 In Beta v Best Health Foods Limited, a recent ERA case, the fact that an employee didn’t sign an EA with a 90 day trial period clause in it until arriving to start work didn’t invalidate the trial period clause.
-In my view, this is good law.
+In my view as an employment lawyer, this is good law.
 However the employer couldn’t rely on the clause because they didn’t use the clause correctly.
 That’s also good law.

 The employer emailed an offer to the prospective employee (B), stating that there would a 90-day trial period.
 The employer later emailed a draft EA containing a 90-day trial provision and gave B time to read the agreement.